 Before the integration of HTML coding in the early 1990s, emails were plain text emails available only in Unicode formatting (i.e. Unicode font and left aligned text only).
-Even after HTML was widely adopted, plain text emails still hold its own importance and till date, ESPs send a plain text version along with their HTML counterpart.
+Even after HTML was widely adopted, plain text emails still held their own importance and till date, ESPs send a plain text version along with their HTML counterpart.
 Also, many email marketers make it a point to create a plain text version, as emails risk getting into spam folders.
-Also, some people are considered to prefer plain text emails to HTML.

-The advantage of using plain text emails are:
+The advantages of using plain text emails are:

 - Some email clients do not support HTML versions, which means that your HTML letters risk getting into spam folders.

-Although, plain text emails are getting better open rates than HTML version, it lacks the luster of HTML emails and so has to rely on strong email copy to improve the click rates.
+While data says that plain text emails get better open rates than HTML emails, a plain text emails lacks the luster of HTML emails and it thus heavily relies on a strong email copy to improve the click rates.

-Coming to the second type of emails, HTML emails are the feature-rich version of plain text emails.
+HTML email is a feature-rich version of plain text email.
 Irrespective of using <div> or <table>, HTML emails have a structure, which can be manipulated to create an attractive email like this by Uniqlo:

 Or an out-of-box email template design like this one by Random Penguin House: